isz-actual/isz.one/README.md

 All content, frameworks, and systems in this repository are the intellectual property of Timothy E. Reed and associated entities.
 Unauthorized reproduction or distribution is prohibited.

-For questions or collaboration inquiries: [your preferred contact method]
+For questions or collaboration inquiries: tim.reed@isz.one

 ---